Simulations of Diversity Hiring

 Simulations #

-I had wanted to try out the Julia framework Agents.jl and thought this might be an interesting problem.
-So I built a simple model to simulate how various strategies in diversity hiring might affect the constitution of a set of companies’ workforces.
+I developed a simple model to simulate how various strategies in diversity hiring might affect the constitution of a set of companies’ workforces.

-(Obvious warnings here are that this is not peer-reviewed research by a domain expert and that the model makes several important assumptions, which I will outline later.
-I should also point out, if it wasn’t clear already, that I am not making any kind of normative argument about diversity, equity and inclusion work: this essay is neutral on its qualities or lack of them.)
+(Obvious warnings here are that this is not peer-reviewed research by a domain expert and that the model makes several simplifying assumptions, which I will outline later.
+I should also point out, if it wasn’t clear already, that I am not making any judgements about the value of diversity, equity and inclusion work.)

 The model works like this.
 It supposes there are 100 companies, each of which employs 500 workers.
 It then steps forward 25 years one by one, and at each year: